 Do not attempt a “cold turkey” approach to coming off Valium.

-Medical assistance should be arranged to monitor symptoms, reduce dosage gradually, and sometimes a bridge medication might be used if the withdrawals become too severe to be tolerated.
+Medical assistance should be arranged to monitor symptoms while gradually reducing the dosage.
+Sometimes, a bridge medication might be added if the withdrawals become too severe to be tolerated.

-Following are some of the most frequently asked questions about diazepam and benzodiazepines in general.
-Some information is provided on mechanics of action, overdose symptoms, and other relevant topics which are covered below.
+Here are some of the most frequently asked questions about diazepam and benzodiazepines in general.
+The information provided includes the mechanics of action, overdose symptoms, and other relevant topics.